 Fundamentals of Medicine Schedule

-The curriculum includes Patients, Populations, and Systems courses that meet approximately 2 hours per week.
+The curriculum includes Patients, Populations, and Systems courses that meet approximately two hours per week.
 The course facilitates students’ ability to integrate basic sciences, clinical care, and population health with health policy, public health, and systems-based practice to promote the health of patients and communities and improve the conditions and systems that impact them.

 Grades and Exams in the Fundamentals of Medicine Phase